A1Liu/tci/README.md

 - No support for multithreading
 - Macros must be valid statements or expressions
 - Declarations of types is not allowed inside functions
+- Struct literals and array literals are allowed inside places where expressions are expected, and are type inferred.